This article takes you through how to integrate your own SMTP server to be used for all emails sent by Enboarder!

-SMTP servers may have the following type of restrictions on email IDs of senders and recipients.
+SMTP servers may have the following type of restrictions on the email IDs of senders and recipients.

 1. From email ID for notifications, reminders to stakeholders

-Designate an appropriate email id and if the required account on your corporate or company domain.
-Stakeholders who receive the email will see this email id and name associated as the sender for these emails.
+Designate an appropriate email id, most likely your corporate or company domain.
+Stakeholders who receive the email will see this email id and the name associated as the sender for these emails.